filecoin-project/filecoin-docs/docs/README.md

 Available storage and pricing is not controlled by any single company.
 Instead, Filecoin facilitates open markets for storing and retrieving files that anyone can participate in.

-There are many ways to participate in the Filecoin network, and several libraries, tools, products, and services to choose from.
-You can start by checking out the pathways in the page below, or by exploring the main site menu to [learn about Filecoin](/introduction), work through our [guides](/how-to) and [examples](), or utilize our API and CLI references, among other resources.
+There are many ways to participate in the Filecoin network, and several libraries, tools, products, and services to choose from:

-## New to web3?

-Welcome!
-Check out some of the resources in [this guide](/introduction/new-to-web3).
+- If you're new to web3 and Filecoin, we recommend checking out the resources in [this guide](/introduction/new-to-web3).

-## Filecoin-backed pinning services

-## Powergate

-## Core Protocol Implementations
+- If you're a developer looking to get started building on Filecoin, check out the [Build section](/build/).